MedShake/MedShakeEHR-base/README.md

 # Single container Install / Installation dans un conteneur unique

-There is also a Docker-in-Docker (dind) single container configuration existing thru the Dockerfile file.
+There is also an alpha Docker-in-Docker (dind) single container configuration existing thru the Dockerfile file.
 Il existe également une installation Docker-in-Docker (dind) de disponible via le fichier Dockerfile.

 To use it follow the docker's procedure, but at step 8 instead of launching docker-compose :